Back to Blog

 GREEN

-Incongruent (difficult)
+Incongruent (hard)

 RED